-‘The Young And The Restless’ Spoilers For Fri.
-May 18: Nick And Sharon Reunite And Jack Reaches Out!
+‘The Young And The Restless’ Spoilers For Friday, May 18: Nick And Sharon Reunite And Jack Reaches Out

 Meanwhile, Jack (Peter Bergman) contemplates washing a pain pill down with alcohol.
 He’s at what might be an all-time low, and it would be so easy to succumb to the feelings and just let the pill wash all his cares away for a while.
 However, Jack’s been down that road before, and he knows where it leads — nowhere right.

 Instead, Jack reaches out to Neil (Kristoff St. John), according to She Knows Soaps.
 They started the Abbott Winters Foundation together for a reason, and Jack knows Neil understands the struggle to maintain sobriety.
-Neil comes to the rescue, and the two discuss Jack’s car crash, and all the difficulty he’s dealing with since learning John Abbott isn’t his biologic father.
+Neil comes to the rescue, and the two discuss Jack’s car crash and all the difficulty he’s dealing with since learning John Abbott isn’t his biologic father.

 Today on #YR, Jack revisits his dark side and Kyle covers his tracks.
 WATCH FULL EPISODE: https://t.co/Ydw7TUlilA pic.twitter.com/rsxKEjuEh9